Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \subsection{SAT Turing Machine with Input-Dependent States}

-In this subsection, we present a deterministic single-tape Turing Machine (TM) for SAT whose control states are constructed, prior to execution, in a manner that depends on the input, in particular on the number of variables.
+In this subsection, we present a deterministic certificate-oblivious verifer Turing machine for SAT whose control states are constructed, prior to execution, in a manner that depends on the input, in particular on the number of variables.

 Unlike the fixed-state constructions to be introduced in the following subsection, this machine does not require explicit arithmetic operations on the tape—such as subtraction, borrow propagation, or digit-wise decrement—as it encodes variable indices directly into the control states, thereby facilitating more intuitive comprehension.